Water contamination weakens and destroys natural systems that support human health, food production, and biodiversity.

 The course offers:

-- High-level video lectures, self-study, quizzes and online discussions
+- High-level video lectures, self-study and online discussions

 - Live-streamed talks and visualised tutorials using state-of-the-art analysis tools.